 In a commercial context, the use of arbitration precedes mediation or any other ADR mechanism.
 The governing legislation regarding both (international and domestic) arbitration and mediation can be found in the Judicial Code.
 The general rules on arbitration can be found in Part 6 of the Judicial Code, which was completely revised as of 1 September 2013 (largely based on the UNCITRAL Model Law).
 The rules on mediation constitute Part 7 of the Judicial Code.

 The importance of expert determination in construction contracts is growing, in particular regarding large or long-term projects, requiring an efficient settlement of certain categories of disputes.
 In general, the use of expert determination is limited to technical issues.
 Dispute resolution or adjudication boards are still rare.
 In recent PPP projects, however, dispute boards do appear.
 Typically, they act as an intermediate procedure, prior to falling back on the courts or arbitration.
-Most probably the foreign influence on the structures used for these PPPs and the standardisation in this field explains why these boards start to appear.
+Most probably, the foreign influence on the structures used for these PPPs and the standardisation in this field explains why these boards are starting to appear.

-The most prominent Belgian organisation for institutional arbitration and ADR is CEPANI,4 providing rules on arbitration, mediation and (technical) expertise.
+The most prominent Belgian organisation for institutional arbitration and ADR is CEPANI,6 providing rules on arbitration, mediation and (technical) expertise.
 CEPANI is the Belgian equivalent of the ICC or LCIA, and its rules and procedures are well known and align with international market practice for arbitration.
 New CEPANI arbitration rules and CEPANI mediation rules entered into force on 1 January 2020.

 The Belgian courts take a rather neutral approach to arbitration, neither favouring it nor showing a particular bias against it.
-Tax disputes or criminal matters are excluded from arbitration.
+Tax disputes and criminal matters are excluded from arbitration.
 When an individual is concerned, caution is required, as use of arbitration in consumer, insurance and labour matters is restricted.
 Automatic domestic arbitration does not exist in Belgium.